mdxtoc/qtpi/docs/qtpi_description.md

 * *loggingprocess*

   A sub-process which may not include process invocations, parallel sub-processes or input commands.
 It may include output commands, but cannot send qubits.
-It may refer to the process's parameters, and also the parameters following `with`.
+It can only be called once from the main process text, and can refer to any names visible at the point of call.

 * *label*